User guide

 Loading and execution methods

 Checks can be loaded from a file in the installation folder, workspace, or local file system.
-If the checks file contains invalid json or yaml syntax, the engine will raise an error.
+The engine will raise an error if the checks file contains invalid JSON or YAML definition.

-If you want to split the checked data into valid and invalid (quarantined) dataframes, use apply_checks_by_metadata_and_split
+: splits the input data into valid and invalid (quarantined) dataframes.apply_checks_by_metadata

 Method 1: Loading checks from a workspace file in the installation folder